wacncontent/CustomizeTool/removeCommentOutput/includes/app-service-web-deploy-web-parameters.md

 ### siteLocation

-The location to use for creating the web app and hosting plan.
-It must be one of the Azure locations that support web apps.
+The location to use for creating the web site and hosting plan.
+It must be one of the Azure locations that support web sites.

     "siteLocation":{
       "type":"string"